-For the past decade, my passion has been reducing noise, increasing credible sources of information and adding value to our professional and community lives through digital newsrooms.
+For nearly two decades, my passion has been reducing noise, increasing credible sources of information and adding value to our professional and community lives through digital newsrooms.

-This was heavy on my mind having been laid off by the Sun-Times in 2008.
-For years, I had worked with web entrepreneurs and mission -based businesses and non-profits to build the social web.
-My background in journalism and the web seemed a perfect fit for the crusade to save journalism.
+That question was weighing heavily when the Sun-Times laid me off in 2008.
+For years I had worked with web entrepreneurs and mission-based businesses and nonprofits to build the social web.
+My journalism background seemed a good fit for the crusade to save it.

-When I learned about the L3C — an investment vehicle that encourages foundations to make program-related investments in mission-based businesses — I connected the dots between news and mission and saw a cause I could fully support.
-I plugged into a colleague who ran HuffPost Chicago and he gave me a column, which was at the time a more scarce platform.
+When I learned about the L3C — an investment vehicle designed to encourage foundations to make program-related investments in mission-based businesses — I connected the dots between news and mission and found a cause I could fully get behind.
+I plugged into a colleague running HuffPost Chicago, who gave me a column, then a far scarcer platform than it sounds today.

 A video I recorded in 2010 on the idea of an L3C Newsroom, similar to the idea of a crowdfunded newsroom with a community foundation leading the way for smaller family foundations to provide core investments for local independent newsrooms.